One of our readers of Manzanita Beach Life at guest at our oceanfront Manzanita rental asks where to eat with special diets on the Oregon Coast?

-Welcome to our #1 allergy friendly town, here on the upper NW corner of Oregon.
+Welcome to our #1 special diets on the Oregon Coast friendly town, here on the upper NW corner of Oregon.
 Astoria takes the prize, quantity of selection wise.

-Lots of options, both high end and economy.
+Lots of options for special diets, both high end and economy.

 Astoria Co-op Grocery, 1355 Exchange Street #1, Astoria, OR 97103 (503) 325-0027

 Blue Scorcher Bakery Cafe, 1493 Duane St, Astoria, OR 97103 (503) 338-7473

 We love an excuse to stop at this Astoria bakery, the Blue Scorcher Bakery and Cafe!
 You'll find them to be vegetarian, vegan, and gluten free friendly.
 Take out or eat in.
 Be sure to think of Blue Scorcher when thinking of - bakery Astoria Oregon!